szabgab/awesome-for-non-programmers/README.md

 ## The projects

-* [Code And Talk](https://github.com/szabgab/codeandtalk.com) collecting data about tech confeerences in JSON files.
+* [Code And Talk](https://github.com/szabgab/codeandtalk.com) collecting data about tech conferences in JSON files.
+The README has links to the file describing how to add [Events](https://github.com/szabgab/codeandtalk.com/blob/main/docs/EVENTS.md) to the "database".
 * [Common Voice](https://voice.mozilla.org/) Mozilla's initiative to help teach machines how real people speak.
 * [LanguageTool](https://community.languagetool.org/) Open Source proofreading tool

+## Contributing to this list

+If you'd like to add an item, please provide a brief description what the non-programmers can do and how can they contribute to that project.
+Include a link directly to the page that explains how and what to contribute.

 ## License